When is the Cathedral open?

 For up-to-date information on opening times, please click here.

 Can I get married at Worcester Cathedral?

 Possibly.
 There are some criteria you would need to meet to be able to get married here.
-Please contact the Chapter Secretary to make an enquiry email@example.com
+Please email the Chapter Secretary to make an enquiry at email@example.com

 Can I hold a concert or an event at Worcester Cathedral?

 Worcester Cathedral is an excellent venue and we hold many events here throughout the year.
-If you would like to hold an event here please contact us to discuss your requirements firstname.lastname@example.org
+If you would like to hold an event here, please email us to discuss your requirements at firstname.lastname@example.org.

 What facilities do you have?